google/testimony/README.md

      `MemoryRegionSize` is `BlockSize * NumBlocks`.
 FanoutSize can be considered the number of parallel processes that want to access packet data.
+*   **FanoutID:**  Integer fanout ID to use when setting socket options.
+These are globally unique so it can be tuned to avoid conflicts with other processes that use AF_PACKET.
+If unspecified or 0 an ID will be auto assigned starting with 1.
 *   **User:** This socket will be owned by the given user, mode `0600`.
 This allows root to provide different sockets with different capabilities to specific users.